-- 1. Determine which side condensate piping will exit the unit, location of trap, field provided fittings and length of PVC pipe required to reach available drain. - Remove plug (Figure 24) from the cold end header box at the appropriate location on the side of the unit.
-Install 1/2 NPT male field provided fitting into cold end header box.
-Do Not Over Tighten.
-Use teflon tape or appropriate pipe dope. - Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in Figure 26.
-Route the condensate line to an open drain

-- Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in Figure 26.
-Route the condensate line to an open drain. - 4.
-If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.
+- 1. Determine which side condensate piping will exit the unit, location of trap, field-provided fittings and length of PVC pipe required to reach available drain. - Remove plug (Figure 30) from the cold end header box at the appropriate location on the side of the unit.
+Install field-provided 1/2 NPT male fitting into cold end header box.
+Use Teflon tape or appropriate pipe dope. - 3.
+Install the cap over the clean out opening at the base of the trap.
+Secure with clamp.
+See Figure 33. - Install drain trap using appropriate PVC fittings, glue all joints.
+Glue the provided drain trap as shown in Figure 33.
+Route the condensate line to an open drain.
+Condensate line must maintain a 1/4" downward slope from the furnace to the drain. - 5.
+Installed field provided vent on trap assembly as shown in Figures 31 through 34.
+Vent must extend at least 1" above the furnace condensate drain connection in upflow applications and 4-1/2" above the bottom of the cabinet in horizontal applications. - If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.

-Condensate line must be sloped downward away from condensate trap to drain.
+Condensate line must slope downward away from the trap to drain.
 If drain level is above condensate trap, condensate pump must be used.
 Condensate drain line should be routed within the conditioned space to avoid freezing of condensate and blockage of drain line.
 If this is not possible, a heat cable kit may be used on the condensate trap and line.
+Heating cable kit is available in various lengths; 6 ft.
+(1.8 m) - kit no. 26K68; 24 ft.
+(7.3 m) - kit no. 26K69; and 50 ft.
+(15.2 m) - kit no. 26K70.